demisto/vscode-extension/README.md

 Commands:

 * *XSOAR: Setup integration/script environment*: Setups the environment of integration or a script.
-* *XSOAR: Demisto-SDK Validate*: Run Validators on opened file directory.
+* *XSOAR: Demisto-SDK Validate*: Run validators on opened file directory.
 * *XSOAR: Demisto-SDK Update Release Notes*: Update release notes of the opened file's pack.
 * You can also run the commands directry from the explorer menu:
 ![sidebar](documentation/changelog/0.0.3/sidebar.png)